ropensci-archive/pleiades/cran-comments.md

 This version updates dependencies and changes internals accordingly for those new deps, due to changes in dplyr.

+I noticed that on winbuilder R-devel there is an odd error about EOF, but it builds fine without problems on winbuilder R-release, so I assume it’s okay.

 Thanks!
 Scott Chamberlain